• Home

 Purchase a copy on Amazon here.

-My second novel, The Fugue Sisters, is finished and searching for a home now.
+My second novel, The Fugue Sisters, is undergoing final revisions and will soon be searching for a home.

 Other Publications

-"To Live a Little" is now available in Isele Magazine's Hedonism issue of The Quarterly.
+"To Live a Little" is now available online in Isele Quarterly's Hedonism issue.

-"Phases of Reparations" appeared in the December 2019 issue of Unearthed.
+Read "Phases of Reparations" online in the December 2019 issue of Unearthed.

-"Drowning" was my very first published story--flash fiction in Straylight Literary Arts Magazine's online component, The Villa.
+"Drowning" was my very first published story, flash fiction in The Villa, the online arm of

 Proudly powered by Weebly